brophdawg11/vue-ssr-build/README.md

 #### Babel, ESLint, Jest Configurations

 For ease of use, this repository also provides `.babelrc.js`, `.eslintrc.js` and `jest.config.js` files that should work with the default configurations.
-Simply import them into your configs an extend as needed.
+Simply import them into your configs and extend as needed.

+#### Post CSS, Autoprefixer

+TODO

 #### Folder structure